moccbc/CTextEditor/README.md

 The c compiler is needed in order to run the program.
 Below instructions are from Chapter 1: Setup of the tutorial.

 #### Windows
 Some kind of Linux environment is needed.
 See the [installation guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10?redirectedfrom=MSDN) in order to install Bash on Windows.
-Then run 'sudo apt-get install gcc make' to install the C compiler and make.
+Then run `sudo apt-get install gcc make` to install the C compiler and make.

 #### MacOS
-Open terminal and run 'xcode-select --install' and click install.
+Open terminal and run `xcode-select --install` and click install.
 This will install a C compiler with make.

 #### Linux
-Run 'sudo apt-get install gcc make' in the terminal to install the c compiler and the make program.
+Run `sudo apt-get install gcc make` in the terminal to install the c compiler and the make program.